cmayer/MitoGeneExtractor/README.md

 # MitoGeneExtractor

 MitoGeneExtractor can be used to conveniently extract mitochondrial protein-coding genes from next-generation sequencing libraries.
-Mitochondrial reads are often found as byproduct in sequencing libraries obtained from whole-genome sequencing, RNA-sequencing or various kinds of reduced representation liibraries (e.g., hybrid enrichment libraries).
+Mitochondrial reads are often found as byproduct in sequencing libraries obtained from whole-genome sequencing, RNA-sequencing or various kinds of reduced representation liibraries (e.g. hybrid enrichment libraries).

-or assemblies,
 Since in the presence of conflicting sequences the assembly of mitochondrial genes often fails (e.g. if Numts are present), we recommend to mine mitochondrial genes from reads rather than assemblies.
 We have seen examples where the extraction from assemblies worked equally well as the extraction from unassembled reads and we have seen cases where the extraction from unassembled reads was successful, but failed for the assembly.

 List of use cases:
-- Mine mitochondrial protein-coding genes across a broad taxonomic range from sequencing libraries (Genomic and transcriptomic Illumina and PacBio read data sets have been successfully tested).
+- Mine mitochondrial protein-coding genes across a broad taxonomic range from sequencing libraries (genomic and transcriptomic Illumina and PacBio read data sets have been successfully tested).
 - Mine plastome protein-coding genes from sequencing libraries (matK or rbcL successfully tested).
 - Mine prokaryotic genes from assemblies.
 (Not tested, but in principle, all genes which can be directly translated into amino acid sequences can be reconstructed with MitoGeneExtractor)
-- Mine/excise protein-coding genes from whole assemblies (genomes, transcriptomes), which is is often simpler than referring to the annotation (if available).
-Note, that in this case the accuracy of the extracted sequence depends on the assembly.
+- Mine/excise protein-coding genes from whole genome or transcriptpome assemblies (successfully tested), which is is often simpler than referring to the annotation (if one is available at all).
+Note, that in this case the accuracy of the extracted sequence depends on the assembly and that this is not the primariliy intended use case of MitoGeneExtractor.

 ## Authors of the publication:
 - Marie Brasseur, ZFMK, Bonn, Germany